Rosemary Nixon

-Rosemary Nixon is a Canadian author and novelist.
-Her stories have appeared in literary magazines across the country and in numerous anthologies.
+Rosemary Nixon is a Canadian author and novelist whose stories have appeared in Canadian literary magazines and in anthologies.
+She has published three collections of short stories and a novella in literary presses.
+She also teaches creative writing and is active as an editor.

 Biography

-Nixon has lived in Belgium, France, the Democratic Republic of Congo, and Spain.
-She has worked for years as a freelance consultant for the Calgary Board of Education, working with educators regarding the position of literature in the classroom.
-In addition to freelance work, she has taught classes at the University of Calgary, and Chinook College.
+Nixon has lived in Canada, Belgium, France, the Democratic Republic of Congo, and Spain, where she has worked variously as a freelance consultant, a creative writing teacher to classroom teachers, and emerging writers, and as an editor.

-Nixon has worked extensively in the position of writer-in-residence across Canada.
+Nixon has worked as a writer-in-residence across Canada.
 She was awarded the 1996-97 Canadian Writer-in-Residency for the Markin-Flanagan Distinguished Writers Programme at the University of Calgary, Alberta.
-She served as Writer-in Residence at the University of Windsor, Ontario in 2010-2011.
+She served as Writer-in Residence at the University of Windsor, Ontario in 2010–2011.
 In 2011, Nixon was a judge for the CBC Short Story Prize.
 She was The Canadian Author Association Writer-in-Residence for Southern Alberta in the autumn of 2012.
-She was Writer-in-Residence at the Saskatoon Public Library, Saskatchewan in 2013-2014.
-She has the position of Writer-in-Residence at Calgary's Memorial Park Library for the autumn term of 2014.
+She was Writer-in-Residence at the Saskatoon Public Library, Saskatchewan in 2013–2014.
+She had the position of Writer-in-Residence at Calgary's Memorial Park Library for the autumn term of 2014.
+In 2016, she taught Creative Writing in the Master of Fine Arts Creative Writing program at the University of Saskatchewan.
+She became the University of Windsor Writer-in-Residence again in early 2022.
+In 2022, she was also Writer-in-Residence at the Alexandra Centre.